Crews give up hope of finding survivors at collapse site

 “We have all asked God for a miracle, so the decision to transition from rescue to recovery is an extremely difficult one,” she said.

-The formal transition was to take place at midnight, with a moment of silence scheduled for shortly after 7 p.m., officials said.

-Also Wednesday, eight more bodies were recovered, bringing the death toll to 54, the mayor said.
+Eight more bodies were recovered Wednesday, bringing the death toll to 54, the mayor said.
 Thirty-three of the dead have been identified, and 86 people are still unaccounted for.

-Miami-Dade Assistant Fire Chief Raide Jadallah told families at a private briefing that crews would stop using rescue dogs and listening devices but would continue to search for remains.
+Miami-Dade Assistant Fire Chief Raide Jadallah told families at a private briefing that crews would stop using rescue dogs and listening devices but would continue to search for their loved ones.

 “Our sole responsibility at this point is to bring closure,” he said as relatives cried in the background.